danbanwo/wanderly/README.md

 ```

 ## The journey so far
-The **why** behind our app is to give wanderers a platform to share their adventures as experienced while also helping other wanderers plan for similar experiences.
+The **why** behind our app is to give wanderers a platform to share their adventures as experienced, while also helping other wanderers plan for similar experiences, making them more financially responsible.

 ### What can it do?
 ***